-with the MDWF operator in the five-dimensional lattice.
-The trace is taken on the five-dimensional lattice sites, color, and spinor indexes.
+The trace is taken on the five-dimensional lattice sites, color, and spinor indices.
 Eq.~(\ref{eq:SSF}) is the momentum space representation of Eq.~(\ref{eq:SSF_5D}).
-We omit the superscript $N_5$ and substitution of $\eta=0$ after the differentiation with $\eta$ for simplicity in this appendix.
+In this appendix, we omit the superscript $N_5$ and substitute $\eta=0$ after the differentiation by $\eta$ for simplicity.